slowstone/leetcode/README.md

 * lintcode 596 Minimum Subtree
 > 37%

+* lintcode 597 Subtree with Maximum Average
+> 27%

 ## medium 完成情况
 * 442 Find All Duplicates in an Array*
 > 58.6%